Rookiee-e/pdftoolkit/README.md

 ## Privacy & Security

 - **Zero Uploads:** Files are read into temporary browser blobs and cleared when the tab is closed.
-- **No Tracking:** No server-side logs, document metadata tracking, or third-party analytics.
-- **Offline Mode:** Once the site is loaded, you can disconnect from the internet and continue using all tools.

 ---